fellianik/writing-presentation-mbkm/week-1/README.md

 -   Pseudocode

     ```
-    STORE N WITH ANY NUMBER
+    STORE N WITHOUT ANY VALUE
+    SET N WITH number 100

     FOR i FROM 0 TO N INCREMENT BY 1
         DISPLAY i